-- 1.1 This Transport Assessment (TA) has been prepared by Vectos, Part of SLR, on behalf of ABP Dev Co to set out transport and highway matters associated with the proposed redevelopment of land referred to as The Mole, Barry, Vale of Glamorgan, CF62 5BR. - 1.2 The proposed development relates to a mixed use scheme comprising the following: - The creation of a 400-berth marina with floating pontoons, with an associated 520 sqm marina office building which will include facilities for visitors / members and a restaurant. - A 2,694 sqm incubator workspace building comprising offices, smart innovation space, breakout space and a café. - Residential development comprising 45 x three and four bedroom townhouses and 19 x one and two bedroom apartments with a maximum height of 4 storeys, providing 64 units overall. - Access road and car parking. - Landscaping and public open space/park. - Engineering works to raise the existing ground levels to a minimum of 9.00m AOD in order to mitigate against flood risk.
+- 1.1 This Transport Assessment (TA) has been prepared by Vectos, part of SLR, on behalf of ABP Dev Co to set out transport and highway matters associated with the proposed redevelopment of land referred to as The Mole, Barry, Vale of Glamorgan, CF62 5BR.
+The Planning reference is 2023/00051/HYB. - 1.2 The proposed development relates to a mixed use scheme comprising the following: - The creation of a 400-berth marina with floating pontoons, with an associated 520 sqm marina office building which will include facilities for visitors / members and a restaurant. - A 2,694 sqm incubator workspace building comprising offices, smart innovation space, breakout space and a café. - Residential development comprising 45 x three and four bedroom townhouses and 20 x one and two bedroom apartments with a maximum height of 4 storeys, providing 65 units overall. - Access road and car parking. - Landscaping and public open space/park. - Engineering works to raise the existing ground levels to a minimum of 9.00m AOD in order to mitigate against flood risk.